lnis-uofu/embedded-systems-template/README.md

 ## Unix installation
 Students are required to work in a Unix environment for this course.
 If you wish, you may install Linux as your primary operating system, otherwise you will set up a virtual environment.
-Mac OSX is a Unix variant, and can be used as the primary operating system..
+Mac OSX is a Unix variant, and can be used as the primary operating system.

 ### OSX
 You will need to install brew.